 We’ve entered into an age where customers are able and ready to look for quick fix answers with minimal effort, this often includes FAQs, telephone IVR and emails.
 Phone channels are still heavily relied upon, but the use of services such as webchat and instant messaging (such as via Facebook) are quickly becoming preferable.

-In order to support your customer through every step of their customer service inquiry, the contact center must measure the customer’s cross-channel journey.
+In order to support your customer through every step of their customer service enquiry, the contact centre must measure the customer’s cross-channel journey.
 With multiple platforms at the customer’s fingertips there will likely be constant switching between channels for optimum service.
-By incorporating broader measurement programs into the contact centre you will be able to explore the weak points of customer journeys.
+By incorporating broader measurement programmes into the contact centre you will be able to explore the weak points of customer journeys.